 Michael and I signed up for the Sugarloaf Uphill Climb, a 2.2 mile race up Sugarloaf Mountain in Carrabassett Valley with roughly 2500′ of elevation gain.
 The average pitch was 20%, but at its steepest was 30%.
 The race was advertised as being 2.5 miles, so we were both surprised when we turned the last corner to find the finish line.

 The finish was a few hundred feet below the true summit

 Date: 11 October 2020 Distance: 2.2 miles Pace: 18:04/mile Elevation Gain: 2362′

-As part of our 50k training, my partner and I had a 14-mile long run to complete and decided to visit Camden Hills State Park to get in a combination of trail running and hiking.
+As part of our 50k training, Lindsay and I had a 14-mile long run to complete and decided to visit Camden Hills State Park to get in a combination of trail running and hiking.
 We’d been stuck in Portland for the previous two months due to Covid-19, and this was our first day-trip to get away and forgot things for a few hours.